-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A5000 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A5000 are two digital cameras that were officially introduced, respectively, in March 2013 and January 2014.
 The 100D is a DSLR, while the A5000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 19.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 19.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5000 is considerably smaller (35 percent) than the Canon 100D.
 Moreover, the A5000 is markedly lighter (34 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the A5000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Sony E-Mount Lens Catalog (A5000).
 Mirrorless cameras, such as the A5000, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.